dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Metrics & Logs/Health Checks.md

 ---

 The different probes exposed by the Compute Services can be used to check the Health status of the Services
+Containers Services support Liveness Probes and Readiness Probes